 A long record of our loong walk.

-At market in Xichang, close to Nanjie.
+On the market in Xichang, close to Nanjie.
 Copyright Renata Mirková.